RescueSocial/Amber-Heard_Disinformation_Operations_Bots/NLU Labeling, Monitoring Cross-Platforms/README.md

 <b>Natural Language Understanding, Processing, and Sentiment Testing across social media platforms on Amber Heard data using Scientific Methods - </b><i>NLU engines, monitoring, classifications, training.</i>
 <br>Automatic Programs label help or harm to her with semantics/meaning/NLP of the texts of support, defense, offense, defense_against and the supporters/offenders accounts around her environment.</b>
 <br>- Negative texts, threat analysis, and specific keyword filtering related to the disinformation operations is applied in further analysis.
+- High volumes apply - a photo is included of 122K auto-labeled tweets from April 2021 and over tens of thousands of accounts.
+Increase of volume increases risks and affects wellbeing.

 - Twitter, Reddit.
 Instagram, YouTube, Change.org, Facebook